The only Cambridge degree that combines the intellectual challenges of both arts and sciences with the opportunity for creative design.

 Careers and research

-Most graduates continue into professional training, but a number enter research.
+Many graduates continue into professional training, but some enter other creative fields or research.
 We have a long-standing tradition of research excellence, in areas such as history and philosophy of architecture, environmentally-responsible design, architecture and the moving image, urban design and transport planning, and disaster relief.

 It is not possible to study Architecture as an affiliated course (ie in one year less than usual).
 However, if you have already completed an undergraduate degree and now wish to study Architecture at Cambridge as a second undergraduate degree, you can apply to study the full three-year course.
 (In this case, you would not normally pay the separate College fees.)
 Please seek advice about your application as early as possible from one of the mature Colleges.

-Throughout the course, you have two 'studio' days each week for set projects which require you to produce models and drawings to communicate your design ideas.
+Each week you have two 'studio' days, for which you are set projects which require you to produce models and drawings to communicate your design ideas.

-You're supervised on these weekly during individual studio tutorials and critical reviews which encourage you to explore different approaches and develop skills.
-The resulting portfolio accounts for 60 per cent of the overall marks each year.
+You are supervised on studio work in individual tutorials and group critical reviews which encourage you to explore different approaches and develop essential design skills.
+The resulting portfolio accounts for 60 per cent of your overall marks each year.

 Lectures, classes and visits to completed buildings or buildings under construction/restoration cover the rest of the curriculum.
-You attend a lecture a week on each paper as well as small-group supervisions, for which you're required to complete essays and undertake preparation.
+You attend at least one lecture a week on each paper as well as small-group supervisions, for which you are required to complete essays and undertake preparation.